Code-Institute-Submissions/tlamidi-lam-postoffice_JuneResub/README.md

 CSS file was tested.
 No errors were found when passing through the official JIGSAW Validator.

+image.png....The print screen of the validation could not be verified here.

 JavaScript file tested.
 No errors were found when passing through the official JSHINT Validator.

+image.png ---- The print screen of the validation could not be verified here.

    The folowing metrics were returned;
       There are 4 functions in this file.